Living-with-machines/ERWT/README.md

 ### bnert-time-y

 `/datadrive_2/bnert-time-y`: DistilBERT model trained on same data as the above.
-Date are added as standard tokens, and seperated from the text with a `[DATE]` special token.
+Dates are added as standard tokens, and separated from the text with a `[DATE]` special token.

 To use, please preprocess text as follows:
 ```python